lukethompson96/milestone1/README.md

 # Milestone 1 Project - Huxly.AI

+## Section 1 Outline
+From the Marking Scheme: "Design a Front end web application based on the principles of user experience design, accessibility and responsivity."

 ### 1.1 Navigation Menu
 Each web page contains a nav element which contains a navbar built using the help of bootstrap.
 The navbar is styled with one of boostraps' in-built styles, as a "primary nav" and I have added my own styling to shift the nav links to the right end of the nav bar.